 - 12.1.
-The school has experience in supporting children with a variety of needs.
-A resource base known as the "Penguin room" is equipped with additional materials and individuals/ small groups of children are able to use the room at appropriate times. - 12.2.
+The school has experience in supporting pupils with a variety of medical, physical and neurological needs.
+The Wellbeing Room is equipped with additional materials and individuals/ small groups of pupils are able to use the room at appropriate times. - 12.2.
 Disabled toilet facilities are available.
 Steps and possible problem areas are marked with high visibility tape or paint.
-Key members of staff have undertaken accredited First Aid training. - 12.3.
+Key members of staff have undertaken accredited First Aid training.

+- 12.3.
 All our classrooms are inclusion-friendly.
-We aim to teach in ways that support children who have conditions such as dyslexia or dyspraxia or who are on the autism spectrum, for example.
-This is good practice to support all children but is vital for those who particularly need it.
-All our children fully access the same curriculum and we recognise achievement and expertise in all curricular areas.
-As part of normal class differentiation, curriculum content and ideas can be simplified and made more accessible by using visual, tactile and concrete resources.

-- 12.4.
-All children have equal access to before school, lunchtime and after school clubs which develop engagement with the wider curriculum.
-Where necessary, we make accommodation and adaptation to meet the physical and learning needs of our children.
-Class educational visits are part of our curriculum and we aim for all children to benefit from them.
-Educational visits are discussed fully with parents and no child is excluded from a trip because of SEN, disability or medical needs. - 12.5.
-Some pupils with specific needs may need additional arrangements so that they can take part in statutory assessments.
+We aim to teach in ways that support pupils who have difficulties and disabilities such as dyslexia or dyspraxia or who are on the autism spectrum, for example.
+This is good practice to support all pupils but is vital for those who particularly need it.
+All our pupils have full access to the same curriculum and we recognise achievement and expertise in all curricular areas.
+As part of normal class differentiation, curriculum content and ideas can be simplified and made more accessible by using visual, tactile and concrete resources. - 12.4.
+All pupils have equal access to before school, lunchtime and after school clubs which develop engagement with the wider curriculum.
+Where necessary, we accommodate and adapt to meet the physical and learning needs of our pupils.
+Class educational visits are part of our curriculum and we aim for all pupils to benefit from them.
+Educational visits are discussed fully with parents and no pupil is excluded from a trip because of SEN, disability or medical needs. - 12.5.
+Some pupils with specific needs may need specific access arrangements so that they can take part in statutory assessments.
 All additional arrangements are in accordance with Standards & Testing Agency (STA) guidance.
-Liaison with Head teacher and the SENCO is undertaken where a class teacher feels that additional arrangements for these assessments are required.
+Liaison with the Head teacher and the SENCo is undertaken where a class teacher feels that additional arrangements for these assessments are required.